 Grow becomes the right plan when:

 • Monthly card sales exceed about $5,000-$6,000.
-The 1% drop in card rates ($29 to $19 per $1,000 processed) is the biggest hidden lever between the two plans.
-At $6,000/month in online card sales, Grow saves you ~$60/month in fees alone - already paying for the plan upgrade.
+The 0.3% rate reduction on online card transactions (2.9% to 2.6%) plus the 1% drop on third-party gateway transactions are the biggest hidden levers between the two plans.
+At $6,000/month in online card sales, Grow saves you enough in fees to cover the plan upgrade.

 • You sell internationally or plan to.
 Shopify Markets pricing controls (regional pricing, currency rounding rules, country-specific markdowns) only become available on Grow.
-If even 10-15% of orders are international, the conversion lift from native currency pricing typically more than covers the plan cost.
+If even 10-15% of orders are international, the conversion lift from native currency pricing typically covers the plan cost.

 The Real Cost Difference at Scale

-Switching Plans Later - No Migration Penalty
+Switching Plans Later: No Migration Penalty

 For a complete view of every Shopify tier, see our breakdown of Shopify plans and pricing.
 If you’ve already outgrown Grow, the next comparison to make is Grow vs Advanced.